-The Glenview Public Library offers free Notary Public Service at the Circulation Desk, seven days a week until 15 minutes before closing.
+The Glenview Public Library offers Notary Public Service for a $1.00 fee at the Circulation Desk, seven days a week until 15 minutes before closing.

 Although we will try to have someone available for notary services when we are open, we highly encourage you to call 847.729.7500 to confirm availability on that day.
 Our notary service is provided on a first-come, first-served basis.
 No appointments necessary.